Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: A model of measurement in a Hamiltonian world

 \subsection{Consuming the measurement}

 There are two operations that one, as a recipient, should perform to consume the information of the measurement.
-The first is triggered by the information that the observable $A$ of the system was measured at time $t_0$ by the stipulated procedure, with specified settings $(\beta,k,\Omega)$.
-As seen in~\eqref{eq_flow}, the interaction involved in this measurement affects the state of the system by causing it to move along the flow generated by $A$ for some unknown ``time" $\sqrt{k}P$.
-If one knew the value of $P$ then one should change their probability distribution about the state of the system at time $t_0$ according to
+The first is triggered by the information that the observable $A$ of the system was measured at time $t_0$ by the stipulated procedure, with specified settings $(\alpha,\beta,\Omega)$.
+As seen in~\eqref{eq_flow}, the interaction involved in this measurement affects the state of the system by causing it to move along the flow generated by $A$ for some unknown ``time'' $\alpha Q$.
+If one knew the value of $Q$ then one should change their probability distribution about the state of the system at time $t_0$ according to

 where $(\Phi^{A}_{\tau})_*$ denotes the push-forward of the transformation $\Phi^{A}_{\tau}$, defined as $[(\Phi^{A}_\tau)_*\rho](q,p)\triangleq\rho(\Phi^{A}_{-\tau}(q,p))$; and the $+/-$ superscripts on $t_0$ are meant as a reminder that this update reflects a physical transition of the system that took place in a short time interval around $t_0$.
-But one does not know the value of $P$; all that is know about it is expressed by the probability distribution~\eqref{eq_canonicalDist}.
-One folds this in by marginalizing over $P$:
+But one does not know the value of $Q$ (see discussion in Section~\ref{sec_shiftySplit}); all that is know about it is expressed by the probability distribution~\eqref{eq_canonicalDist}.
+One folds this in by marginalizing over $Q$: